formsend/nano/README.md

 nano:(nano|xrb)_37y6iq8m1zx9inwkkcgqh34kqsihzpjfwgp9jir8xpb9jrcwhkmoxpo61f4o?amount=186210000000000000000000000000
 ```

-The amount value is in RAW, which Natrium and other wallets support outfilling the values.
+The amount value is in RAW, which Natrium and other wallets support auto populating the address and amount value.
 Trust Wallet does NOT support RAW amount.

 To force the use of decimal value (MEGA) in QR Codes, pass '?raw=false' URL param.